RichieJu520/Co-occurrence_Network_Analysis/README.md

 # Co-occurrence network analysis
 This folder contains R and python scripts for correlation-based network analysis, starting from an abundance table of microbial entities (e.g., OTUs, genus and genes).
-The abundance table is a tab-delimited text file in which each row represents a microbial entity and each column represents a sampling point.
+The abundance table is a tab-delimited text file in which each row represents a microbial entity and each column represents a sampling point (see the example folder).

 Note: a minimum number of 20 to 25 samples is suggested for achieving sufficient specificity of co-occurrence networks (reference: doi: 10.3389/fmicb.2014.00219)